albankerloch/basic-bash/README.md

 # Small_bash

-An homemade small bash for Unix
+An homemade bash for Unix

 ## Installation